This article is dedicated to my passionate QA Fraternity!!!

 Being in a mid-sized or a small firm, you need to be aware of some special skills apart from basic manual testing.
 It could be anything like API testing, postman, SOAP, Database Testing, client-side validations to the more complex ones like automation and performance testing.

 In this current trend, you might have noticed that the job openings even for testers with 2-4 years of experience, list down a lot of things.

 Given below is a sample of the Job description for the role of a tester with 2-4 years of work experience:

 - Good Knowledge of Java.

 - Must be good in Performance Testing – Jmeter/LoadRunner with a thorough understanding of OS and performance tuning concepts

-I have listed down only the basic skills but there are much more to add on to the list.
-Python, Perl, groovy etc find their own place in a majority of the openings.
+I have listed down only the basic skills but there are much more to add to the list.
+Python, Perl, groovy, etc find their own place in a majority of the openings.

 So, what do we conclude here?
 Is the industry moving into SDET’s role?

 However, I would agree on certain points like – a tester should have basic knowledge of the programming language and should be willing to do automation when required.
 You must be wondering why is the term “when required” kept bold?
 This is due to the practices that are being followed nowadays.

 A lot of companies hire for Automation Testing, but you should feel lucky only if you are able to find an automation project in that new organization.
 Many a time you would just land up in another manual project where you will find no scope for learning after a few months.